Chaitanyaputhran/Bloombright/README.md

 We welcome all contributions that improve BloomBright and the overall experience for our users.
 If you wish to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 Thank you for choosing BloomBright!
-We sincerely appreciate your trust in our app, and we  hope the app helps you take charge of your menstrual health and overall wellness.
+We sincerely appreciate your trust in our app, and we  hope the app helps you take charge of your menstrual health and overall wellness